- Last updated:

 - cutting down trees

 - chopping into or damaging the trunk of a tree

-- clearing of plants within understorey areas (below the tree canopy).
+- clearing of plants within under storey areas (below the tree canopy).

-To apply to remove protected vegetation you must prepare and submit DA Form 1 to council.
+To apply to remove protected vegetation, submit a completed DA form 1 to council.

 - lodging a development application.

-Vegetation may also be protected by:
+Vegetation may be protected by: